viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 }
 ```

+**By default, a child module will have access to all variables set in the calling (parent) module?**

+`Note:` No, A child module in Terraform does not inherit all variables set in the calling (parent) module.
+The parent module must explicitly pass variables to the child module by defining input variables in the child module's configuration.
+This approach helps maintain clear boundaries between modules and prevents unintended variable leakage.

 **Publishing Modules**

 Anyonbe can publish and share the modules on the terraform registry.
 Published modules can support versioning, automatically generate documentation allow browsing version histories, shows examples and READMEs, and more.